-The Board's role is to lead the group, oversee its governance, and to set the tone for the Group's culture, values and ethical behaviours.
+The Board's role is to lead the Group, oversee its governance, and to set the tone for the Group's culture, values and ethical behaviours.
 The role of management is to deliver the strategy within the framework and standards set by the Board.
 It is the Board's responsibility to ensure we have an appropriate governance framework in place to continue to support our day-to-day operations and protect the interests of our stakeholders.

 The separate board of Legal and General Assurance Society Limited (LGAS) is accountable for the long-term success of LGAS by setting strategic objectives, monitoring performance against those objectives and directly overseeing the business activities undertaken by the company, whilst operating within the framework and overall strategy defined by the Group Board.
-The LGAS board is led by an independent non-executive director as the board's chair and comprises two Executive Directors (the Group Chief Executive Officer and the Group Chief Financial Officer) and four bon-executive directors, including the chair.
+The LGAS Board is led by an independent non-executive director as the chair and comprises two Executive Directors and four non-executive directors, including the chair.